GitThisJoel/GitThisJoel/README.md

 ### Hello there,
 🎓 I'm currently a computer engineer student at LTH in Lund, Sweden

-💡 Interested in CTF, algorithms and much more!
+💡 Interested in CTF, algorithms, AI and much more!

 🤟 Favourite langugages Python and C